-Soft neutrals like mink, ivory and grey are perfect to create an elegant setting.
-Add a touch of luxury with metallic finishes and accessories, and choose furniture made with velvet, suede or leather for a luscious look and feel.
+Soft neutrals like beige, ivory and grey are perfect to create an elegant setting.
+Add a touch of luxury with metallic finishes and accessories, and choose furniture made with velvet, leather or plush for a luscious look and feel.
 For the finishing touch, decorate with light coloured fresh flowers in a clear glass vase.

 Gather your throws, fluffy pillows, blankets and shaggy rugs!
 The free-spirited bohemian style is all about texture, patterns and comfort.
 You could use dark or light neutrals - the key is to have a large rug reflect the base colour of the room to tie it all together.
 Accents like plants, wall art and macrame tapestries would fit right in a bohemian styled living room.

 A rising favourite, the coastal interior trend is a lighthearted style that brings a little bit of the beach into the home.
 Shiplap is an easy way to embrace the trend while remaining versatile, especially if painted in a neutral colour like black or white.

 Then, easily evoke a beachy vibe with splashes of blue and light wood - the more organically shaped the better, to remind one of driftwood.
 Scatter some seashells around and voila!
 You’ll have your very own beach-loving living room.